Epstein Could Have Been Stopped. But.

 For instance, the coworker whose mother had been at a party with David Bowie in 1969?

-We often know when something is wrong with another human being.
+We often realise when something is wrong with another human being.
 Sadly, we are also eager to please, thirsty for praise, easily fooled by a charming manipulator—making us push the “BUT” button.

 “But he is so competent.” – “But she is so good with people.” – “But a bit of ruthlessness is needed in this business.”- “But, sometimes you need to cut corners.” – “But we all make mistakes.” – “But, he didn’t mean any harm.”